This article was last updated on November 2017

 - Taxes levied against businesses of more than 50 full-time workers that don’t comply with the law

-In essence, taxes pay for Obamacare.
+In short, taxes pay for Obamacare.
 Many have expressed concern or even outrage about a healthcare system that depends on tax support.
 However, almost 97 percent of small businesses and 99 percent of families will be able to take advantage of the ACA’s new provisions.

 The summary above is designed to give you a better idea about what the Affordable Care Act means for you as an American citizen.
 News sources and politicians have debated Obamacare endlessly.
 But the real test of the program is in how it relates to individuals and businesses on a personal level.
 Over time, more people will gain access to healthcare that is affordable, convenient and helpful in preventing common illnesses and medical conditions.